-If you are interested in training on specific topics (e.g. economic evaluation; equity), you can access individual materials from these short-courses under the relevant ‘Training Materials’ sub-headings.
-Simply hover over ‘Training Materials’ and select the relevant topic.
+If you are interested in training on specific topics (e.g. economic evaluation; equity), you can access individual materials from these short-courses under the relevant ‘Training Resources’ sub-headings.
+Simply hover over ‘Training Resources’ and select the relevant topic.

 Got an idea for a health economics short course?
 Let us know on the Feedback Survey.

 Infectious Disease Modelling Specialization | Online Course 2020

 Developed by Imperial College London as part of the Global Master of Public Health degree, this specialisation offers an introduction to mathematical modelling using the R programming language.
 You will learn about the basic compartmental models that are fundamental to infectious disease modelling and alongside practical, hands-on experience of coding models in the programming language R. No knowledge of advanced mathematics is required to complete the course, however you will need a basic working knowledge of R and a familiarisation with ordinary differential equations (ODEs) and how to interpret them.

 The specialisation includes a series of 3 individual Courses:

 - Course 3: Building on the SIR Model

 Courses can be enrolled onto individually or you can enroll onto the full specialisation to complete all 3 courses (the specification has been designed to complete the courses in the order displayed on the course page).
 Alternatively, should you wish to view the course content only, this can be accessed for free by selecting 'audit' on the enrollment page.

 For more information about the full Specialisation, Course content, enrollment process or how to audit the courses, please visit the Infectious Disease Modelling Specialization Courera page: https://www.coursera.org/specializations/infectious-disease-modelling

 Healthcare Financing and Purchasing | January 2020